-Provides financial assistance, resources and emotional support to pet owners and Good Samaritans to help them care for animals in life-threatening situations.
-Through this program, resources are also available to help domestic violence survivors escape abusers with their pets.
+Provides financial assistance, resources, and emotional support to pet parents and Good Samaritans to help them care for animals in life-threatening situations.
+Through this program, resources are also available to help domestic violence survivors and their pets escape abuse.

 - RedRover Relief offers Urgent Care "gap" grants to pet owners struggling with economic hardship when pets need emergency veterinary care.
-Case managers provide emotional support and guidance throughout the application process. - RedRover Relief also offers Safe Escape grants to provide boarding and vet care while a domestic violence survivor is in shelter. - Since 2012, RedRover's Safe Housing grants have helped domestic violence shelters become pet-friendly.
-Since 2020, RedRover's Safe Housing grants have helped animal shelters build dedicated space for animal victims of domestic violence. - RedRover's Safe Housing On-site grants allow domestic violence shelters and animal shelters to build housing for pets of domestic violence survivors at their shelters. - RedRover's Safe Housing Startup grants allow domestic violence shelters to create their own programs to help domestic violence survivors and their pets escape together. - RedRover's Safe Housing Off-Site and Animal Shelter grants enable domestic violence shelters to partner with an animal shelter or rescue sanctuary to build housing at their facility specifically for animals whose owners are staying at the domestic violence shelter.
+Case managers provide emotional support and guidance throughout the application process. - The average Urgent Care grant is approximately \$250 and is intended to fill a small gap in funding that is keeping an animal from receiving care. - RedRover Relief also offers Safe Escape grants to provide boarding up to 30 days and vet care while a domestic violence survivor is in shelter. - Since 2012, RedRover's Safe Housing grants have helped domestic violence shelters become petfriendly. - Since 2020, RedRover's Safe Housing grants have helped animal shelters build dedicated space for animal victims of domestic violence, and most recently, homeless shelters.